SaschaWillems/Vulkan-Assets/README.md

 # Vulkan samples asset pack

-This repository contains the assets used by my [Vulkan samples](https://github.com/SaschaWillems/Vulkan) and is used there as a submodule.
+This repository contains the assets used by my [Vulkan samples](https://github.com/SaschaWillems/Vulkan) and can be used as an alternative to the download script.

 # Licenses and acknowledgments